Andres-pixel35/CS50-exercices/README.md

 In the final project, which you can find at **project**, they allowed the use of LLM though.

-The final project from CS50 it´s the same that **Anime searcher** whose repo you can find on my repos.
+The final project from CS50 it´s the same that **AniVault** whose repo you can find in my repos.